Website & blogs © Louis Kraft 2013-2020

 LK, a former friend, and John Goodwin at a Galaxy Press event in Hollywood, Calif., in June 2010.
 I designed two of the hats (center and left), the buckskin coat, and moccasins years back.

 This desire goes back years, and as I’ve said in previous blogs Lisa Smith, Johnny’s wife, said it would make a great play.
-Still Johnny has been silent (probably because he didn’t want me to adapt his book for the stage), and the other key person in this triangle, Tom Eubanks, who has directed all of the Ned Wynkoop one-man shows (Kansas, California, Colorado, and Oklahoma), as well as Cheyenne Blood (which ran for five weeks in SoCal), showed little interest.* Eventually I gave up on what I thought would make a good play, and better a great character for LK to play.
+Still Johnny had been silent (probably because he didn’t want me to adapt his book for the stage).
+The other key person in this triangle was Tom Eubanks.
+He had directed all of the Ned Wynkoop one-man shows in Kansas, California, Colorado, and Oklahoma.
+He, also, wasn’t interested.
+Eventually I gave up on what I thought would make a good play, and better a great character for LK to play.
 They probably thought I’d embarrass myself. … I never get embarrassed, and certainly not when I’m wearing a wide-brimmed hat, buckskins, moccasins, and packing an 1860 Colt.
 Are you kidding?

 I believe in reaching for the stars, … and if I get lucky and my wish/prayers become reality to reach for another impossible dream—that is many more years with my ladies and perhaps yet another book, and another, and another, … and another.
 Yep!
 I’m a greedy ol’ dog.